 The final rinse was found to be a necessary step.
 This step ensures that all of the solvated flux residues, which have been removed from under and around components, flow off the board completely, and are not simply relocated.

-At first, glance, what we recommend may seem over-the-top.
+At first glance, our recommended methods may seem over-the-top.
 Why go through all the trouble and expense of thoroughly cleaning under the components when no one can see the difference?
 It all comes down to the reliability requirements of the electronics.
 For disposable electronic devices assembled with no-clean flux, an overall rinse may be all that is needed for acceptable results.
-If higher reliability is required, greater care is needed, with the techniques noted above, to prevent latent failure of the final device from ionic contamination.
+If higher reliability is required, greater care is needed.
+In these cases, the techniques noted above will help prevent latent failure of the final device due to ionic contamination.
 Spending the time and effort up-front is often money well spent.